Download your Free Guide

 In defense of the documentary, the footage and images therein are just the truth usually obscured by the barn doors of

-If you're still in doubt to go vegan, then this is something that might convince you why you should change your food choices.
+If you're still in doubt to go vegan, then this movie might convince you to change your food choices to something more plant-based.

 What The Health is the follow up to Cowspiracy that goes further into the effect that the meat industry has on food consumption and human health.